routineforbots/rust/Theory.md

 # Variables

-- Assign data to a temporary memory location
+- qssign data to a temporary memory location

-- Allows programmer to easily work with memory
+- qllows programmer to easily work with memory

-- Can be set to any value & type
+- can be set to any value & type

-- Immutable by default, but can be muttable
+- immutable by default, but can be muttable

-  -- Immutable: cannot be changed (are faster since there is no need to check for var changes)
+  -- immutable: cannot be changed (are faster since there is no need to check for var changes)

-  -- Mutable: can be changed
+  -- mutable: can be changed

 ## Variables examples